-I spent much of yesterday feeling ill and sorry for myself, and was feeling fatigued this morning, which wasn’t a great start.
-I started with Teri, but it was tough going, so I let her go on the first hill and just tried to maintain an even pace without looking at my watch.
+I spent much of yesterday feeling ill and sorry for myself.
+This morning, I was feeling fatigued, which wasn’t a great start.
+I started with Teri, but it was tough going.
+On the first hill, I let her go and just tried to maintain an even pace without looking at my watch.

-I chatted to lots of people on the way around and managed to spur on a couple of people who had stopped, which made it feel like a worthwile run.
+I chatted with lots of people on the way around and managed to spur on a couple of people who had stopped, which made it feel like a worthwhile run.

-In the last 400m, I was passed by lots of people but my breathing wasn’t good, so I kept at a steady pace.
-After I finshed and looked at my watch, I felt annoyed with myself for not pushing a tiny bit at the end:
+In the last 400m, I was passed by lots of people.
+My breathing wasn’t good, so I kept at a steady pace.
+After I finished and looked at my watch, I felt annoyed with myself for not pushing a tiny bit at the end: